-- 4.34 However, if funding is from a source other than a client, firms may need to make further enquiries, especially if the client has not advised what they intend to do with the funds before depositing them into the firm's account.
-If it is decided to accept funds from a third party, perhaps because time is short, firms should ask how and why the third party is helping with the funding. - 4.35 Enquiries do not need to be made into every source of funding from other parties.
+4.35 If funding is from a source other than a client, firms may need to make further enquiries, especially if the client has not advised what they intend to do with the funds before depositing them into the firm's account.
+If it is decided to accept funds from a third party, perhaps because time is short, firms should ask how and why the third party is helping with the funding.
+Enquiries do not need to be made into every source of funding from other parties.
 However, firms must always be alert to warning signs and in some cases will need to seek more information.
-In some circumstances, cleared funds will be essential for transactions and clients may want to provide cash to meet a completion deadline.
-Firms should assess the risk in these cases and ask more questions if necessary.